dotarj/dotarj.github.io/_posts/2014-02-16-asp-net-mvc-fluentrouting.markdown

         .WithConstraints().HttpMethod(HttpMethod.Get);
 ```

+Note: This is an open source project.
+The source code can be found on the [ASP.NET MVC Fluent Routing GitHub repository](https://github.com/dotarj/FluentRouting/), which also contains a demo project.

 ##Getting started

 Getting started with ASP.NET MVC Fluent Routing is easy!
 Just follow the steps below and soon you will fluently define your ASP.NET MVC routes.